Middle-Age Erection Changes: What Couples Need to Know

 The drugs work best combined with sex therapy.

 Several studies have shown this.
 There’s more to satisfying sex than a hard penis.
 Relationship issues are crucial, especially if sex has been a sore point or if the couple hasn’t had much for a while.
-To find a sex therapist near you, visit the American Association of Sex Educators, Counselors, and Therapists, the Society for Sex Therapy and Research, or the American Board of Sexology.

 After 60, ED is not inevitable, but it’s likely.

 What proportion of men eventually develop ED?
-Various studies have come up with different findings, but for my money, the best research is an Australian study that tracked several hundred men over 65 for more than a decade.
+Various studies have come up with different findings, but the best research is an Australian study that tracked several hundred men over 65 for more than a decade.
 Nine percent developed no ED, 91 percent, occasional ED, 54 percent, mild chronic ED, and 37 percent moderate to severe chronic ED.
 So ED becomes, if not inevitable, quite likely.
 That’s the bad news.
 The good news is that from age 40 to 65, as men get used to coping with erection dissatisfaction, they prepare to deal with more problems later.

 Aubin, S.et al. “Comparing Sildenafil Along Vs. Sildenafil Plus Brief Couple Sex Therapy on Erectile Dysfunction in Couples’ Sexual and Marital Quality of Life: A Pilot Study,” Journal of Sex & Marital Therapy (2009) 35:122.